Kleptine/UnitySessionStreamer/README.md

 Logs are streamed as opaque bytes directly from disk, skipping the Unity callback stack.
 Disk polling and streaming happens on a separate thread.
 Processing of the text stream (ie. splitting by new lines, converting text encodings) is done on the server during ingestion.

-Very little should happen during Update(), however memory allocations during Update are considered a bug and should be reported.

 ---

 ## Development and Contributions